vacp2p/rfc/content/docs/rfcs/67/README.md

 The Status application aspires to achieve censorship resistance and incorporates specific privacy features, leveraging the comprehensive set of protocols offered by Waku to enhance these attributes.
 Waku protocols provide secure communication capabilities over decentralized networks.
-Once integrated, an application will benifit from privacy preserving, censorship resistance and spam protected communcation.
+Once integrated, an application will benefit from privacy-preserving, censorship resistance and spam protected communcation.

 Since Status uses a large set of Waku protocols,